Iretha/design-patterns/src/com/smdev/gof/behavioral/observer/README.md

 - Publisher - initiator of the updates/ changes of the subject

 ## When to use it?
-When many entities need to receive notifications when an object has changed.
+When many entities need to receive notifications when an object has changed or something happened.

 ## Pros:
-- subjects and observers are independent and don't know each other (loose coupling)
+- Subjects and observers are independent and don't "know" each other (loose coupling)
-- subjects and observers can be added or removed without further changes
+- Subjects and observers can be added or removed without further changes
-- you can add/ remove subjects and observers at anytime even at runtime
+- Subjects and observers can be added or removed at anytime even at runtime
-- you can send data to many "receivers"
+- You can send data to many "receivers"

 ## Cons:
-- the order, in which the observers get notified is not very precise
+- The order, in which the observers get notified is not very precise

 ## Examples from Java API
 - Java in-built implementation of the Observer pattern through inheritance (java.util.Observable class and java.util.Observer).